tobega/tailspin-v0/TailspinReference.md

 the second last element.
 As usual, you can leave out the increment which defaults to 1.

 A new array can be created by selecting from an existing array with an array, e.g. `$([3,1,5])` would select the third element, followed by the first element and last the fifth element.
+You can also include ranges in the array, e.g. `$([-1, 1..-2])` to rotate the last element to the beginning.

+An array or integer for index can be obtained from a value [dereference](#dereference), and you can optionally append [deconstructors](#deconstructor) after the dereference.
+Dereferences can also be included in the array selector above, but must result in a single integer or be followed by deconstructors to produce a stream of integers.

 All these rules can be applied to multiple dimensions by separating the dimension dereferences with a semi-colon `;`, e.g.
 `$(1..3; 2)` to select the second element of each of the first three dimensions (returns a one-dimensional array of size 3,